crypto-org-chain/crossfire/assets/create-address.md

     You should obtain an address with `cro` prefix, e.g. `cro1uayxmr8597lfg27q2zngphnmdwjnkdhadsdc3x`.
 This will be the address we would need you to provide for initial allocation of funds.

-- List and check your key: We should be able to see the key `cross-fire-testing` while using the `keys list` command:
+- Before proceeding, make sure you can list the key: We should be able to see the key `cross-fire-testing` while using the `keys list` command:

     ```bash
     $ ./chain-maind keys list